Welcome to the website for the Colorado County Attorneys Association

 Ben Pearlman (Boulder - Board Treasurer/Secretary).
 Ben served on the Board of County Commissioners of Boulder County for seven years (six as chair), from 2004-11.
 He stepped down as County Commissioner on Jan.
 1, 2012, to accept the position of Boulder County Attorney.
 Prior to serving as a county commissioner, Ben worked for more than five years in the County Attorney’s office, beginning as a real estate lawyer.
 He later became responsible for managing the county’s mental health caseload and litigating land use cases.
 His last three years in the office were spent as the lead open space attorney where he supervised both legal and land acquisition staff.
 Following his time in the attorney’s office, Ben worked for two years as the Parks and Open Space Department’s special projects manager where he developed a project management system for capital projects and worked with civic, recreational, and environmental interest groups to mediate differences between the various groups and to help better understand the public’s priorities for projects.
 Ben earned his law degree from the University of Colorado, School of Law in 1996.
 He was born in 1967 and has been a Boulder County resident since 1969.
 He attended local public schools, graduating from Boulder High School in 1985.
 In his spare time Ben enjoys the outdoors and plays soccer in Boulder’s adult soccer league.
 He, his wife Kyla, and their three children live in Boulder with their dog Caribe.
 Ben’s second three-year term is up in November 2025, at which point he will be term-limited.

 Peter Lichtman (Clear Creek).
 Before relocating to Colorado, Peter Lichtman spent his formative professional years in Florida (don’t judge him), where he gained experience in both private practice and the public sector.
 He worked in the El Paso County Attorney’s Office before joining Clear Creek County as the Clear Creek County Attorney, where his practice spans a variety of legal issues and clients.
 His favorite pizza topping combination is pepperoni, meatballs, and banana peppers.
-Peter finishes out a term of a former Board member in November 2023.
-At that time, he can be nominated for his first full three-year term (ending November 2026).
+Peter’s first full three-year term ends in November 2026, at which point he will be eligible for re-election for a second three-year term (ending November 2029).

 Rebecca Klymkowsky (Jefferson).
 A Boulder native, Rebecca earned her undergraduate degree in English Language and Literature from the University of Chicago and her law degree from the University of Colorado School of Law.
 Prior to joining the Jefferson County Attorney’s Office, she clerked for the Honorable Edwin Kosik of the Middle District of Pennsylvania, located in Scranton, Pennsylvania (the federal district with the dubious distinction of having the most federal prisons), and for the Honorable Roxanne Bailin of Colorado’s Twentieth Judicial District.
 During her career, Rebecca’s practice areas have included land use, zoning enforcement, property tax appeals, and general civil litigation.
 She now primarily represents and advises the Jefferson County Sheriff’s Office and has been tased and bitten by a working K9, both on purpose.
 Rebecca’s first three-year term is up in November 2025.
 At that time, she can be nominated for a second three-year term (ending November 2028).